awelmerwan278-jpg/gtst_course/README.md

-# This note is taken While TAking GTST
+# This note is taken While Taking GTST Course